How to Share Large Files: 6 Methods Compared

 For occasional freelance deliveries: Transfer services work fine.
 WeTransfer's free tier covers most one-off needs.

 For massive one-time transfers: Ship a drive.
-It sounds old-fashioned, but it's still the fastest way to move 10TB across the country.
+It sounds old-fashioned, but it's still the fast way to move large datasets across the country.

 What About Security?